formancehq/stack/components/operator/docs/crd.md

-StackSpec defines the desired state of Stack
+StackSpec defines the desired state of Stack The version of the stack can be specified using either the field `version` or the `versionsFromFile` field.
+The `version` field will have priority over `versionFromFile` If `versions` and `versionsFromFile` are not specified, "latest" will be used.

 _Appears in:_
 - [Stack](#stack)